The Art of Survival

 In early 1946, his job as a clerk came to an end and Rudi was taken to Belgium, where he was detained in a vast transit camp that held roughly 36,000 men.
 From February to April he did his best to get by, although he admitted the situation there was ‘rough’ and starvation rampant.
 ‘Every single man there was undernourished.
 We would get three biscuits a day and, very occasionally, a piece of bread.
 We were given what was supposed to be soup that was little more than greasy water.
 We lacked salt too.’
 Famished and demoralised, there was one night when Rudi faced the threat of a complete nervous breakdown: ‘I thought I was going to go crazy.
 There were 16 of us in a tent and if one turned, we all had to turn.
 I was bathed in perspiration.
 All I could think of was Field Marshal Montgomery saying that all SS men should receive 25 years.
 This thought of 25 years imprisonment was going round and round my head.
 I thought I was going to start screaming.
 And, if I did start screaming, I wondered if I’d ever be able to make myself stop.
 In the end I must have collapsed and I woke up the next morning as right as rain.’

-On April 6, Rudi joined a detachment sent to England.
+Rudi joined a detachment sent to England on 6 April.
 The men were given hearty rations at a transit camp after the voyage over. ‘[It was] almost like a holiday camp to us.
 We could eat as much as we liked, which was fantastic because we were undernourished by this stage – just skin and bone.’
 One of Rudi’s fondest memories was of the porridge served up: ‘It was like cream and even contained fruit.
 I felt like we were getting more food than we could have possibly eaten.
 Really, hunger can drive you mad.
 When people say “I’m starving” they really don’t know what hunger is.
 When there is nothing and you get nothing, well you can’t describe these things in words really.’